Jimmy's Custom Speed Shop

 Over The Road Guys

-Things are changing.
-Going to start offering RTLO18918B transmissions with treated main shaft, treated input shaft and the option of billet input.
+RTLO18918B transmissions with treated main shaft, & treated input shaft.
 Through lots of testing, I'm very confident in what's now available for this crowd.
+There's an option to use electronic ranging and eliminate the slave valve, which will make ranging a much quicker shift.
 Use the online contact link, at the bottom of this page, to get more info.

 B & C Class